 34. 47 Miracles restore the [Soul] to its fullness.
 By atoning for lack, they establish perfect protection.
 The strength of the Soul leaves no room for intrusions.
 The forgiven are filled with the Soul, and they forgive in return.
 It is the duty of the released to release their brothers.

 48 The forgiven are the means of Atonement.
 Those released by Christ must join in releasing their brothers, for this is the plan of the Atonement.
 Miracles are the way in which minds which serve the spirit unite with Christ for the salvation or release of all God's creations.

-35. 49 Miracles are expressions of love, but it does not follow that they will [be effective].
+35. 49 Miracles are expressions of love, but it does not follow that they will always [be effective].
 I am the only one who can perform miracles indiscriminately because I am the Atonement.
 You have a role in the Atonement, which I will dictate to you.
 Ask me which miracles you should perform.
 This spares you exhaustion because you will act under direct communication.

 36. 50 Christ-controlled miracles are part of the Atonement, but Christ-guidance is personal and leads to personal salvation.
 The impersonal nature of miracles is an essential ingredient because this enables me to control their distribution.
 Christ-guidance leads to the highly personal experience of revelation.
 This is why it involves personal choice.
 A guide does not control, but he does direct, leaving the following up to you.
 "Lead us not into temptation" means "guide us out of our own errors."
 "Take up thy cross and follow me" means, "Recognize your errors and choose to abandon them by following my guidance."

 51 Remember that error cannot really threaten truth, which can always withstand it.
 Only the error is really vulnerable.
 You are free to establish your kingdom where you see fit, but the right choice is inevitable if you remember this: